 Our business operations to date have consisted mostly of licensing and research and development activities, and we expect this to continue for the immediate future.
 If and when our proposed products for which we have not entered into marketing relationships receive FDA approval, we may begin to incur other expenses, including sales and marketing related expenses if we choose to market the products ourselves.
 We currently do not have sufficient resources on a long-term basis to complete the commercialization of any of our proposed products for which we have not entered into marketing relationships.
-Based on our current cash resources, including the net proceeds we received from the additional sublicensing payments we recently received from Bradley, and our current commitments, we believe we should be able to maintain our current planned development activities and the corresponding level of expenditures through at least the next twelve months, although no assurance can be made that we will not need or seek additional cash prior to such time.
-As an alternative to raising additional financing, we may be able to license LibiGel to a third party who would finance the continued development and if approved, commercialization of LibiGel.
+Based on our current cash resources, including the net proceeds we received from the additional sublicensing payments we recently received from Bradley, and our current commitments, we believe we should be able to maintain our current planned development activities and the corresponding level of expenditures through at least the next 18 months, although no assurance can be made that we will not need or seek additional cash prior to such time.
+As an alternative to raising additional financing, we may license LibiGel to a third party who would finance the continued development and if approved, commercialization of LibiGel, or sell certain assets or rights we have under our existing license agreements.